Data Analytics Bootcamp

 Name: First Purchase Date

-• return that same first purchase date for all rows of that customer
+• Returns the same value for all rows of that customer

 Step 2: Create the Cohort Month